avielmenter/eventfeeler/api/README.md

 # EventFeeler API

 EventFeeler objects can be requested by making an HTTP GET request to a page in the `api` directory.
-The following sections describe how each EventFeeler API can be accessed:
+The following sections describe how each EventFeeler API can be accessed.

 ## /api/events